Terms & Conditions of Sale and Service

 6. Delivery

-6.1 Highgate Healthcare will (unless otherwise agreed with the Customer) organise for delivery of the Goods to the Site by a carrier appointed by Highgate Healthcare.
-Delivery and freight costs will be specified in the Quotation and are payable by the Customer at the same time an invoice or application for payment is payable.
+6.1 Highgate Healthcare will (unless otherwise agreed with the Customer) arrange delivery of the Goods to the Site using a carrier appointed by Highgate Healthcare.

 6.2 An estimated timeframe for delivery may be stated in the Quotation or shown at checkout.
 Highgate Healthcare will use reasonable endeavours to meet the delivery time frame but accepts no responsibility for costs or charges resulting from a delay in delivery due to factors outside its reasonable control.
 The Customer is not relieved of any obligation to accept or pay for Goods by reason of any delay in delivery.
 Highgate Healthcare may change the estimated delivery time by written notice to the Customer.
 Highgate Healthcare reserves the right to deliver the Goods in instalments.